nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 </p>

 `Todo`, `Deadline` and `Event` Tasks are created using Task factories.
- - All Task factories inherit from the abstract `TaskFactory` class.
+ - All Task factories inherit from the abstract `TaskFactory` class and are created using similar steps:
-   1. It checks that all the required flags for making the concrete Task are present and throws an exception if a flag is missing.
+   1. It firstly checks that all the required flags for making the concrete Task are present and throws an exception if a flag is missing.
-   2. I then initialises the `description`, `priority` and `recurrence`.
+   2. It then initialises the `description`, `priority` and `recurrence`.
-   3. From there it sets any additional variables that are present in the concrete task.
+   3. From there it sets any additional variables that are present in the concrete Task.
    4. It creates the task and sets the `priority` and `rcurrence` if they are not `null`
    5. It returns the created concrete task.